puntonim/painl.es/pages/about.md

 ## Salvaneschi & Partners
-During my Master I joined *Salvaneschi & Partners* as *Quality Assurance Engineer*.
+During my master's studies I joined *Salvaneschi & Partners* as *Quality Assurance Engineer*.
 I was responsible for monitoring every phase of the software development process so as to ensure design quality, making sure that the software adheres to the standards and requirements agreed with stakeholders.